jmhoffman4/DATA-440/Project3.md

 Shown below is the gif produced by my ODM and gravity model:
 ![](output.gif)

 To modify the number of points departing from each origin, I would apply weighting based on the relative populations of each subdivision.
-I am unsure as to the professional value of making a change like this. /
+I am unsure as to the professional value of making a change like this.\
 I think it would be ideal for most any Data Scientist to be able to accurately simulate migration across a larger amount of time.
-Being able to map a more “macro” trend of migration flows may indicate previously unknown characteristics about the Togo population. /
+Being able to map a more “macro” trend of migration flows may indicate previously unknown characteristics about the Togo population.\
 The accuracy and precision of my own analysis is certainly not up to a professional standard.
-Given more time to accurately produce this research, the gravity model could potentially map highly accurate movements of the population over an extended period time. /
+Given more time to accurately produce this research, the gravity model could potentially map highly accurate movements of the population over an extended period time.\

 ## Q5